wildbillcat-cookbooks/webdeploymenttoolkit/README.md

 - dest: the destination string as defined to a to the web deploy command line.
 - parameters: hash table of parameters and values that should be passed to msdeploy.
 - param_file: string path to a parameter file.
+- pre_sync: string to include a pre sync operation.
+- post_sync: string to include a post sync operation.
 - skip: array of values that should be passed to msdeploy's skip command.
 - disable_link: array values that should be passed to msdeploy's disableLink command.
 - enable_rule: array of values that should be passed to msdeploy's enableRule command.